Smoke detectors for people with hearing loss

 Much like smoke alarms for individuals with hearing loss, carbon monoxide detectors are available with strobe lights and vibrating devices.
 NFPA codes also apply to these devices, which means these appliances must emit a loud, low-frequency signal.

-For more information, see the NFPA's page on fire safety and hearing loss.
+For more information, see the NFPA's page on fire safety and hearing loss and learn about other alerting devices that can keep you safe.